sunilabrahamindia/sunilabraham/tsap/pages-json-documentation.md

 Limitations:

-- Requires manual regeneration.
+- Automatic regeneration currently applies only to the official GitHub repository workflow.
+Users maintaining local copies of the repository may still generate the index manually if required.
-- Newly created pages will not appear until the index is regenerated.
+- Newly created pages will not appear until the automated workflow runs or the generator is executed manually.
 - Only pages containing a `created` field are included.
 - Metadata quality depends upon front matter quality.